 Castronovo made his European stage debut at the 2000 Savonlinna Festival as Don Ottavio in Don Giovanni.
-He subsequently debuted in Germany at the Staatsoper Berlin as Don Ottavio under Daniel Barenboim, in France at the Théâtre du Capitole de Toulouse as Fenton, and in the United Kingdom at the 2002 BBC Proms in Ravel’s L’heure Espagnole.
+He subsequently debuted in Germany at the Staatsoper Berlin as Don Ottavio under Maestro Barenboim, in France at the Théâtre du Capitole de Toulouse as Fenton, and in the United Kingdom at the 2002 BBC Proms in Ravel’s L’heure Espagnole.
 In the 2003/04 season, Castronovo made his San Francisco Opera, Opéra national de Paris, and Wiener Staatsoper debuts as Tamino and his Covent Garden debut as Ferrando.
 This was followed by his Italian stage debut as Alfredo at Teatro Carlo Felice.
 Additional major debuts included Alfredo at the Staatsoper Hamburg and the Megaron in Athens, Fenton at the Théâtre Royale de la Monnaie in Brussels, and Ferrando at the Bayerische Staatsoper.
 He also made his debut at the Salzburg Festival as Belmonte in Entführung.
-Castronovo subsequently debuted at Lyric Opera of Chicago as Tamino, at Canadian Opera Company and the Gran Teatre del Liceu as Alfredo, and at the Deutsche Oper Berlin as Ruggero in La Rondine.
+Castronovo subsequently debuted at Lyric Opera of Chicago as Tamino, at Canadian Opera Company, and the Gran Teatre del Liceu as Alfredo, and at the Deutsche Oper Berlin as Ruggero in La Rondine.
 He sang his first Duca in Rigoletto at Opéra national de Bordeaux and then reprised the role for his Norwegian Opera debut.
 He has sung Alfredo in numerous revivals at the Royal Opera House, where he has also performed Ruggero, Tom Rakewell in The Rake’s Progress, Tamino, and Rodolfo.
 Castronovo has appeared at Wiener Staatsoper as Lensky in Eugene Onegin, Nemorino, and Alfredo; at Bayerische Staatsoper as Gennaro in Lucrezia Borgia, Admeto in Alceste, Edgardo in Lucia di Lammermoor, and Don Ottavio; at Staatsoper Berlin as Alfredo, Nemorino, and Faust; and at the Metropolitan Opera as Roméo in Roméo et Juliette, Rodolfo, Don Ottavio, and Tamino.
 He sang his first Hoffmann in Les Contes d’Hoffmann in Baden-Baden and his first Des Grieux in Manon in Toulouse.
 Castronovo sang his first Damnation de Faust in concert in Nice and has also been heard in this work in Baden-Baden with the Berliner Philharmoniker under Sir Simon Rattle, with the Dallas Symphony under Jacques Lacombe, and with the Pittsburgh Symphony under Manfred Honeck.
 He sang his first staged performances of Damnation at Staatsoper Berlin conducted by Sir Simon Rattle.

 Charles Castronovo sang his first Verdi Requiem for his debut at Semperoper Dresden with the Staatskapelle Dresden and Christian Thielemann.
-He has also been heard in this work in Paris under both Myung-whun Chung and Sir John Eliot Gardiner.
+Castronovo reprised this in Paris under both Myung-whun Chung and Sir John Eliot Gardiner.